Cooper Bowman: Amateur career

 Bowman graduated from Stevens High School in Rapid City, South Dakota.
+While attending Stevens, he played American Legion baseball for the Post 22 Hardhats where he won three state championships.
+He enrolled at Iowa Western Community College, where he played college baseball.

-He played college baseball for Iowa Western Community College.
-After two years, he transferred to the University of Louisville to play for the Louisville Cardinals.
+After two years at Iowa Western, Bowman transferred to the University of Louisville to play for the Louisville Cardinals.
+He batted .293 with eight home runs and 22 runs batted in for the Cardinals.